 While there are many guided tours available for tourists and the locals out there, finding the professional, comprehensive and, above all, authentic guide is not as easy as you might think.
 Since Berlin has become quite photogenic, vibrant and attractive, we are well aware that some of its tales have already been revealed.
 That is exactly why our main goal is to place an emphasis on the active relationship between the culture and the context, and to make your visit more than worthwhile, helping you gain that which is directly given in experience, rather than someone else’s interpretation.

-In the end, the ultimate goal is to give people the opportunity to not only enjoy the murals, stencils and other forms of urban art in Berlin, but also to learn something that will help them truly understand the alternative culture and to understand Berlin.
-Finally, regardless of your own attitude toward street art or art in general, one of our goals will be to deploy Berlin’s resonant urban landscape as a backdrop for a myriad of great stories.
+In the end, our ultimate goal is to give people the opportunity to not only enjoy the murals, stencils and other forms of urban art in Berlin, but also to learn something that will help them truly understand the alternative culture and to understand Berlin.
+Finally, regardless of your own attitude toward Street Art or art in general, one of our goals will be to deploy Berlin’s resonant urban landscape as a backdrop for a myriad of great stories.
 What better way to dive into the true nature of Berlin, than to familiarize with its history and its culture through art?
 In return, Berlin will confirm that it is, indeed, a place which belongs to the whole world, as much as we all belong to it.